abhionlyone/us-car-models-data/README.md

  - [mongoDB](https://docs.mongodb.com/manual/reference/program/mongoimport/)

-> Note: The data set has been updated with 2018 models.
-Last updated on 12th October, 2018
+> Note: The data set has been updated with 2019 models.
+Last updated on 24th April, 2019